 How do I get experience to obtain an undergraduate research position?

 You may want to begin by considering experiences you have gained during your academic career at USF.
 For example, have you volunteered or completed an internship?
 Have you attended a seminar lecture in your department?
 Have you investigated the current research of a potential research mentor?
 If you have engaged in any of these activities then you have gained valuable experience that you can reference when speaking with a potential research mentor.
 To help you determine experiences that you may already possess, the OUR has compiled a list titled: OUR I WILL, which outlines approximately fifty items that you may have completed or will complete during your undergraduate career.
 Identifying your experience will prove extremely useful as you begin to develop a formal proposal and engage with a potential research mentor.

 The Office for Undergraduate Research is committed to providing support to undergraduate researchers through a variety of services and instruction.
 OUR services include:

-- Getting Started in Undergraduate Research workshop
+- Getting Started in Undergraduate Research workshop series

-- OUR Consultation services
+- OUR Student and Faculty Consultation services

 - OUR Professional Development Workshop series

 - OUR Computer Lab

 - OUR communication (including mailing list, e–newsletter and OUR blog)